This post contains affiliate links. Please see our disclosure policy.

 On top of this, add the all purpose flour, baking soda, baking powder and spices.
 Mix well to combine and form a cookie dough.

-This soft dough might feel a bit loose or wet and that's ok.
+This soft dough might feel a bit loose or wet and that’s ok.
 Pop the dough into the fridge for a minimum of 2 hours to firm up.
+You can leave the dough in the fridge for up to 2 days.

-Using a cookie scoop (or small ice cream scoop), form balls of dough (I've made mine 25g) and place onto the prepared baking sheets around 2" apart.
-These cookies don't spread too much, particularly because the dough is cold.
+Using a cookie scoop (or small ice cream scoop), form balls of dough (I’ve made mine 25 g) and place onto the prepared baking sheets around 2″ apart.
+These cookies don’t spread too much, particularly because the dough is cold.

 Allow baked cookies to cool on the tray for around 10 minutes before transferring them to a wire rack to firm up further.